Student representation

 The result of these enquiries could mean that your progression is monitored or that you defer or are withdrawn from your programme.
 In any case where contact is not made, it will be concluded that you have left the programme and you will be withdrawn.
 Your entitlement to student loans and any other financial support given to you may be affected.

-Your attendance at all timetabled classes is COMPULSORY.
-You are expected to demonstrate your commitment by attending all sessions and arriving on time, in the correct uniform if appropriate, and to bring required equipment with you.
+Your attendance at all timetabled classes is compulsory.
+You are expected to demonstrate your commitment by attending all sessions and arriving on time, in the correct uniform if appropriate, and to bring the required equipment with you.
 You are expected to conduct yourself in the professional manner required by the industry.
 Although you may be permitted to enter a class in the event of being late or being improperly dressed, if the lateness is significant or persistent, or if the lack of preparation means you cannot participate in the session, this may still be deemed to be an absence on your record.

-You must also ensure that all uniforms are clean and well ironed and observe the rules on personal hygiene, which will be given to you by the appropriate lecturing staff.
+You must also ensure that all uniforms are clean and well-ironed and observe the rules on personal hygiene, which will be given to you by the appropriate lecturing staff.

 If you are going to be absent for any reason, it is essential that you inform University College Birmingham as soon as possible by telephoning the FE Absence Hotline or emailing the Attendance team.
 Contact us as follows: